EPCCed/2023-09-21_Singularity_Nottingham/_episodes/reproducibility.md

 - "Understand what practical steps I can take to improve the reproducibility of my research using containers."
 keypoints:
 - "Container images allow us to encapsulate the computation (and data) we have used in our research."
-- "Using a service such as Docker Hub allows us to easily share computational work we have done."
+- "Using online containerimage repositories allows us to easily share computational work we have done."
 - "Using container images along with a DOI service such as Zenodo allows us to capture our work and enables reproducibility."
 ---